ome/omero-guide-ilastik/docs/ilastik_fiji.rst

 #.
 In Left-hand pane, click ``Feature Selection``.
 Select all available features.

 #.
-You can explore the features at the bottom left corner, but this takes time…
+You can explore the features at the bottom left corner, but this takes time.

 #.
-Click on ``Training`` harmonica in the Left-hand pane
+Click on the ``Training`` harmonica in the Left-hand pane.

 #.
 The training UI comes in left-hand pane with two labels already pre-defined by default.